johnmichaelkuczynski/CognitiveEnhancer/replit.md

 # Overview

-Text Evaluator is a psychological and cognitive analysis application that evaluates written text to determine cognitive capabilities, psychological characteristics, and psychopathological traits.
+Cognitive Enhancer is a psychological and cognitive analysis application that evaluates written text to determine cognitive capabilities, psychological characteristics, and psychopathological traits.
 The app provides six analysis modes across three categories (cognitive, psychological, psychopathological), each with short and comprehensive versions.
 Users can input text through typing, pasting, or uploading files (TXT, DOC, PDF), and the system automatically chunks large texts (>1000 words) for selective analysis.
 The application streams real-time analysis results from various LLM providers and allows users to download evaluations as text files.

 # User Preferences